Bakhmut Raion: History

 Since the beginning of the Russian invasion of Ukraine in February 2022, the region has been subjected to some the heaviest fighting of the war, which includes the battle of Soledar, the battle of Bakhmut, the battle of Toretsk and the battle of Chasiv Yar.
-As of February 2025, a large portion of it is occupied by Russia, including Bakhmut, Soledar and Svitlodarsk.
+As of June 2026, all of it is occupied by Russia, including Bakhmut, Soledar, Toretsk, Chasiv Yar, Siversk and Svitlodarsk.

 Subdivisions

 After the reform in July 2020, the raion consists of 7 hromadas: